JIM'SBIO

 and the cast of 70, Girls, 70

-Jim currently lives in Los Angeles where, between theatrical assignments, he travels all over the world lecturing about Broadway, Hollywood and the legendary stars with whom he has worked.
+Jim currently lives in his hometown of New York City where, between theatrical assignments, he travels all over the world lecturing about Broadway, Hollywood and the legendary stars with whom he has worked.
 He is an active member of the Dramatists Guild, Actors Equity Association, the Society of Stage Directors and Choreographers and remains, as the New York Times called him, a true “Man Of The Theatre. “

-In May, 2005 The Big Voice: God or Merman? was nominated for a second GLAAD Media Award as Best Off-Off Broadway production for its six performance run as part of the first New York Musical Theatre festival and will open Off-Broadway the Actors Temple Theatre, 338 West 47th Street, New York 90036.
+In May, 2005 The Big Voice: God or Merman? was nominated for a second GLAAD Media Award as Best Off-Off Broadway production for its six performance run as part of the first New York Musical Theatre festival and opened Off-Broadway at the Actors Temple Theatre, 338 West 47th Street, New York 90036.
 Performances begin on November 16, 2006.
+The New York Times called the show "Triumphant - a hilarious and utterly enthralling evening of musical theatre."
+The show ran for 156 performances and closed on May 30, 2007.

 The Big Voice God or Merman?